 '''

 search mycluster.com

-nameserver 100..0.0.41
+nameserver mn20

 '''

-Create xCAT network definitions for all the cluster networks.
+Create xCAT network definitions for all the the cluster networks.
 (Your network and mask value need to be defined for makedns to be able to set up the correct ip range for the management node to serve.)